Satisfactory Academic Progress

 Information for Students needing a SAP Plan of Action form

 Students should contact their assigned advisor to complete a SAP Plan of Action form.
-If you are a current student, click here for information on finding your Advisor.
+If you are a current student, first find your assigned advisor.
 If you do not have an assigned advisor, you may use this form to request a SAP Academic Plan-of-Action Advising Form.
 Your request will be forwarded to a BCTC advisor, who will provide you with a Program Curriculum Sheet listing the classes required to earn a specific BCTC credential.
 You must submit that document as part of your appeal.

 Do you still have questions?
 If so, refer to the SAP FAQs.